-There are several reasons you may want to know how to blur in Lightroom.
+There are several reasons you may want to know how to blur in Lightroom, just like there are many reasons to utilize these wedding photography editing techniques.
 The blur feature can enhance certain qualities or subjects or even remove unwanted aspects of a photo.
 The 3 most common reasons to use the blur feature include: creating a focal point, enhancing the ambiance, and removing an unwanted element.

 Create a Focal Point